Skip to content

 When you look at the Brescia horizon, it’s easy to spot the big castle that stands on top of Cidneo Hill.
 Known as the Falcon of Italy, the Castle of Brescia is one of the largest and best preserved fortresses of Northern Italy and it was the first place Fotostrasse visited in Brescia during our days at Blogville Lombardy.

-Now that you know the Castle of Brescia’s history, we can start talking about the castle itself.
+Now that you know the history of the Castle of Brescia, we can start talking about it.

-As you can imagine, the Castle of Brescia got its nickname Falcon of Italy from its position of the summit of the hill, overlooking the city from above.
-With its more than 75.000 square meters, you can see the evolution of military techniques that made this castle almost impregnable over time.
+As you can imagine, the Castle of Brescia got its nickname Falcon of Italy from its position at the hill’s summit, overlooking the city from above.
+With its more than 75.000 square meters, you can see the evolution of military techniques that made this castle almost impregnable.
 A perfect instrument to control Brescia for centuries.

 To enter the castle, you have to go through the gateway.
 Situated in the middle of a curtain wall that connects the bastions of San Marco and San Faustino, it dates back to the end of the 16th century when the Venetian Republic was turning it into a proper fortress.

-As you cross the gateway, you will be traveling through history with buildings that date from Venetian domination to others dating back to Austrian occupation and then back to medieval times as you get to the innermost walls.
-There you are going to see the Drawbridge that leads to the Prisoner’s Tower.
+As you cross the gateway, you will be traveling through history, with buildings dating from Venetian domination, others from Austrian occupation, and then back to medieval times as you get to the innermost walls.
+There, you will see the Drawbridge that leads to the Prisoner’s Tower.

-This tower dates back to the first half of the 14th century and is the gateway to the topmost are of the hill.
-You can easily recognize the Prisoner’s Tower by looking at the lack of opening or gun ports to be used for defense.
-This architectural detail points it to the Visconti period from 1337 to1403.
+This tower dates back to the first half of the 14th century and is the gateway to the topmost area of the hill.
+You can easily recognize the Prisoner’s Tower by looking at the lack of openings or gun ports for defense.
+This architectural detail points to the Visconti period from 1337 to 14033.

-The gateway also leads to Visconti Mastio that, today, house the Luigi Marzoli Arms Museum.
-Despite it numerous alterations, this is the only major remaining part from the original layout of the fortress.
-This was one of the buildings erected on the foundations of a Roman temple and whose steps can be seen inside the building.
-They were found after a recent restoration work.
+The gateway also leads to Visconti Mastio, which houses the Luigi Marzoli Arms today.
+Despite its numerous alterations, this is the only major remaining part of the fortress’s original layout.
+It was one of the buildings erected on the foundations of a Roman temple, whose steps can be seen inside the building.
+They were found after recent restoration work.

-On the northern are of the Castle of Brescia, you will find Coltrina Tower.
-Named after its builder, Jacopo Coltrino, its cylindrical shape is connected to the castle by a barrel-vaulted gallery featuring some openings for ventilation.
+On the northern side of the Castle of Brescia is Coltrina Tower.
+Named after its builder, Jacopo Coltrino, it is cylindrical and connected to the castle by a barrel-vaulted gallery featuring ventilation openings.

-Also, on the northern side of the castle, you are going to find the Strada del Soccorso.
-A flight of stairs that connect the hillside beneath to the castle via fortified gateway.
-This relief route played a important strategic role by Gaston de Foix’s troops in 1512 and it was used again when Brescia decided to fight against Austrian occupation.
+Also, on the castle’s northern side, you will find the Strada del Soccorso, a flight of stairs connecting the hillside beneath the castle via a fortified gateway.
+This relief route played an important strategic role in the lives of Gaston de Foix’s troops in 1512, and it was used again when Brescia decided to fight against Austrian occupation.

-When you leave the Castle of Brescia and walk back to the city, don’t forget to pay attention to the amazing architecture of the house, the great view of Brescia and to the street itself.
-At Contrada Sant’Urbano you will find the Memorial to the Victims of Terrorism and political violence in Italy filled with the names of those that died in the 70’s and 80’s in the country.
+When you leave the Castle of Brescia and walk back to the city, don’t forget to pay attention to the amazing architecture of the house, the great view of Brescia, and the street itself.

 Via Del Castello, 9, 25122 Brescia